erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Role

-1. To aggregate in-memory the number of pedestrians and mobilized per 1 minute.
+1. To aggregate **in-memory** the number of pedestrians and mobilized per duration (e.g. 1 minute).
 2. To periodically persist the aggregated data into the following [_MongoDB_](#_mongodb_) tables:
    1. _agg_streets_activity_
    2. _agg_neighborhoods_activity_.

 #### Implementation Instructions

-1. Each instance of this service should aggregate and persist data for one and only **one combination** of **Pedestrians**/**mobilized** and **streets**/**neighborhoods**.
+- Each instance of this service should aggregate and persist data for one and only **one combination** of mobility type (**Pedestrians**/**mobilized**) and location type (**streets**/**neighborhoods**).
-2. The combination should be configured by two environment variables, that together decide the input topic (one of the output topics of the [Locations-finder service](#locations-finder-service)).
-This will allow [scaling](#scalability) specific combinations according to the load, as explained in the [Implementation Instructions](#implementation-instructions-2) of the Locations-finder service.
+- The combination should be configurable by environment variable(s).
+- This will allow [scaling](#scalability) specific combinations according to the load, similar to the [Locations-finder](#implementation-instructions-2) service.
-3. The persistence interval and number of records should be configurable by environment variables.
-This should provide a way to control the memory consumption and database persistence time.
+- The persistence interval and number of records should be configurable by environment variable(s).
+This will provide a way to control the memory consumption and database persistence time.
-4. **Consumer groups rebalancing must be handled** properly by this service, otherwise messages aggregated in-memory might be lost when the service will attempt to commit the uncommitted offsets associated with these messages.
+- **Consumer groups rebalancing** must be handled properly by this service, otherwise messages aggregated in-memory might be lost when the service will attempt to commit the uncommitted offsets associated with these messages.

-Further details can be found in the [mvp-level implementation](../mvp-level-implementation/services/activity-aggregator/readme.md).
+Further details can be found in the [basic-implementation](../basic-implementation/services/activity-aggregator/readme.md).

 <hr>